Jobs and Salary Info for a Bachelor's Degree in Mathematics

 Source: *U.S. Bureau of Labor Statistics

 Many think that the only career path available to graduates with bachelor's degrees in mathematics is that of a secondary school teacher.
 While it is true that this degree can help qualify individuals for such a career, there are many other options available.
-Some of them include working for the federal government, becoming actuaries or seeking specialized engineering jobs.
+Some of them include working for the federal government or seeking specialized engineering jobs.
+Three of the most common jobs that can obtained with a degree in mathematics are mathematician, statistician, and actuary.

 Most actuaries work in the insurance industry due to the fact that their job is to analyze risk.
 They must be proficient with operating the complex modeling technology that is used to take scenarios and turn them into numbers.
 These numbers include the amount of risk involved in a situation and policy details such as premiums, rates and payments.
 Actuaries combine their knowledge of mathematics with financial capability.

 Though full licensure is required in order to become a direct professional, many actuaries are hired without having taken an initial actuarial exam.
 The BLS reports that this is changing quickly, and increasing amounts of employers require this initial exam.
-The BLS listed the average annual earnings of actuaries at $107,740 as of May 2013.
+The BLS listed the median annual earnings of actuaries at $96,700 as of May 2014.

 Though a bachelor's degree in engineering is the standard credential for entry-level engineering jobs, graduates with bachelor's degrees in mathematics can sometimes qualify for these jobs.
 This is especially true of specialized engineering professions in high demand.
 For example, biomedical engineers will be in high demand throughout the decade, as will civil and environmental engineers.

 Biomedical engineers work in health-related fields doing tasks such as developing prosthetics and medical instruments.
-The average annual salary of these professionals was stated to be $93,960 as of May 2013, according to the BLS.
+The median annual salary of these professionals was stated to be $86,950 as of May 2014, according to the BLS.
 This specialization is expected to see faster-than-average employment growth of 27% from 2012-2022, per the BLS.

 Civil engineers lay out public works projects and make decisions on how roads, airports, subways and sewage systems will operate.
-The BLS reported this profession's average annual wage as $85,640 in May 2013 and predicts faster-than-average 20% job growth for the field between 2012 and 2022.
+The BLS reported this profession's median annual wage as $82,050 in May 2014 and predicts faster-than-average 20% job growth for the field between 2012 and 2022.

 Environmental engineers use their understanding of chemistry to find solutions to environmental issues.
 Such issues include water pollution, disposal of human wastes and recycling.
-Average annual wages were reported at $85,520 as per May 2013 BLS data, with employment projected to rise 15% over the 2012-2022 decade.
+Median annual wages were reported at $83,360 as per May 2014 BLS data, with employment projected to rise 15% over the 2012-2022 decade.